-As an Associate at LongueVue Capital, Knox Clark participates in both deal review and transaction execution.
-Knox is primarily engaged in performing fundamental analysis for new opportunities, executing financial modeling and investment analysis for transactions, and providing operational support for portfolio company management.
+Rankin is an Analyst at LongueVue Capital, where he participates in both deal review and transaction execution.
+He is primarily engaged in performing fundamental analysis for new opportunities, executing investment analysis for transactions, and providing operational support for portfolio company management.

 As an LVC Operating Partner, Pete helps the team source, evaluate, and execute new opportunities in the healthcare packaging and supply chain segments, low- to mid-tech medical device segments, and medical equipment capital management and disposal segments.
 Pete also focuses on opportunities that reduce system costs to providers.
 Pete works closely with management teams post-closing in various roles to drive long-term value in LVC’s healthcare portfolio.